linewelder-old/clox/README.md

   - `readNumber()` - reads a double from the user and returns it;
   - `error(message)` - throws a runtime error with the given string message;
   - `heapSize()` - returns the total size of managed objects in bytes;
+  - `hasProperty(instance, name)` - returns true if the instance has a field/method with the given name, false otherwise;